ceph/ceph-iscsi/README.md

 | **lun** | rbd image management (create/resize), combined with mapping to the OS and LIO instance |
 | **utils** | common code called by multiple modules |

+The rbd-target-gw daemon performs the following tasks;
+  1. At start up remove any osd blacklist entry that may apply to the running host
+  2. Read the configuration object from Rados
+  3. Process the configuration
+  3.1 map rbd's to the host
+  3.2 add rbd's to LIO
+  3.3 Create the iscsi target, TPG's and port IP's
+  3.4 Define clients (NodeACL's)
+  3.5 add the required rbd images to clients